Year-end Meowy Thank YOU

 About six years ago, a Richfield Farms customer who had a pregnant cat asked whether the family-owned business would be willing to take in the expected kittens.
 The business agreed and two young cats joined the staff, Babe and his less social brother Bandit, who retreats this time of year to the office printer in a sunny window.
 The farm and garden center provides heated shelter, food, water, and veterinary care – including neutering – and lots of love.
 The family also cares for an Australian sheepdog.

-- See your neighbors trapping in their own backyards…they are the heart and soul of the tnvr solution!
+- See your neighbors trapped in their own backyards…they are the heart and soul of the tnvr solution!

 - Regular education classes for caregivers